MaciejPanasiuk/zadanie-rekrutacyjne-9k/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Live Demo

+You can open the live demo of this app [here](https://zadanie-rekrutacyjne-e88e0.web.app)

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.